LION Summit FAQ

 What does my registration fee cover?

 Three days of excellent networking and learning from each other and industry experts, focused squarely on local independent news: revenue, management, tech, editorial and more.
-Plus, we provide food and drink throughout the conference: Thursday afternoon coffee, a Thursday evening welcome reception with light dinner and hosted bar; continental breakfast and a lunch buffet on Friday, a Friday night reception with a buffet meal and hosted bar; and breakfast, lunch and a few evening drinks to wind things up on Saturday.
+Plus, we provide food and drink throughout the conference: Thursday morning coffee and a light lunch, a Thursday evening welcome reception with light dinner and hosted bar; continental breakfast and a lunch buffet on Friday, a Friday night reception with a buffet meal and hosted bar; and breakfast, lunch and a few evening drinks to wind things up on Saturday.

 Do I have to be an indie publisher to attend?